explorerwjy/ML_genomics/README.md

 For Autoencoder results, please go to Autoencoder/ folder and run main.py and main_PBMC.py

+For downstream analysis, such as the figures, KNN, Phenograph, please run post_processing.ipynb

 For CNN results, please go to src/ and read the Readme.md there.